vanbess/PLUGIN-WooCommerce-Shop-By-Prod-ID-or-Filter/README.md

-# Shop By Product ID or Tag Filter Plugin for WooCommerce
+# PLUGIN: Shop By Product ID or Tag for WooCommerce

 ## Overview